 Join the industry and equip yourself with a Double Major Degree in Psychology and Criminology to gain competitive advantage.

 Polytechnic Diploma holders receive exemptions and gain direct entry to Year 2 of the Degree programme1.
 You can complete it in 20 months instead of 28 - 36 months2.
 You can look forward to starting your career and earning sooner, possibly even one year earlier.
 You also have the flexibility to plan your schedule and study at your own pace while you are working.

 Across the Criminology field, there are key skills that remain vital to your success, such as communication skills for effective and efficient sharing of theories, findings and solutions.
 Computer skills are essential to conduct research and analyse data.

 An entry-level sociologist criminology (1-3 years of experience) earns an average salary of S$49,996.
-On the other end, a senior level sociologist criminology (8+ years of experience) earns an average salary of S$86,3381.
+On the other hand, a senior-level sociologist criminology (8+ years of experience) earns an average salary of S$86,3383.

 Patient Relation Officer

 If you are the curious sort who likes deductive reasoning and understanding human psychology, how about considering a Degree in Criminology?